AMHembrough/Final-Projcet/README.md

 ### Description of preliminary feature engineering and preliminary feature selection, including our decision-making process

 The ARIMA model uses the dependency between an observation and the residual error from the moving average.
-The variable we used was crude oil pricing.
+We ran this model using a variety of variables including the Dow Jones Sustainability Indices, crude oil pricing, and various RIN d-type pricing.
+In the end, the variable that we chose to use was the Dow Jones Sustainability Indices (DJSI-US).

 ### Description of how data was split into training and testing sets

 We split our data into training and testing sets by 90 and 10 percent, respectively.
-This results in 1961 training samples and 218 testing samples.
+This results in 1977 training samples and 220 testing samples.
 We experimented with other splits, notably 80-20 but used 90-10 in the end.

 ![Training & Testing Sets](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Training.PNG)